Scientific name: Balaenoptera physalus

 The biology and life history of the species is poorly known.
 The fin whale was second to the blue whale in commercial importance because of its size and wide ranging distribution.
 There are no estimates of current fin whale abundance for the southern hemisphere or for Australian waters.

 Fin whales are widely distributed in both hemispheres between latitudes 20–75°.
 The species is more common in temperate waters, and the Arctic and Antarctic Oceans.
 Areas of upwelling and interfaces between mixed and stratified waters may be an important feature of fin whale feeding habitat.
 In the Antarctic the species is seen feeding both at the ice edge and further to the north inareas of complex bathymetry.

 In Australia, there are confirmed records of fin whales for all coastal waters except in New South Wales and the Northern Territory, but the available information suggests that the species is more commonly present in deeper water.

-Like all other large whales, the fin whale was heavily hunted during the twentieth century and most fin whale populations were severely depleted by modern whaling from the early 1900s until protection in 1975.
+Like all other large whales, the fin whale was heavily hunted during the twentieth century.
+700,000 were killed in the Southern Ocean from 1904, when intensive commercial whaling began, until protection in 1975.

 Conservation status: endangered

 Diet and feeding